Skip to main content

 PC# 3 - Toshiba NB505 - Linux Lubuntu 14.10

-Linux Distributions have improved from when I last attempted to install Ubuntu in 2009.
-Lubuntu 14.10 was effortless in terms of installation and nearly everything is laid-out in a very intuitive manner.
-I was literally up and running within minutes and in maybe two (2) hours completely running Linux on the Toshiba Netbook NB505.
+Linux distributions have come a long way since I last attempted to install Ubuntu in 2009.
+My recent experience with Lubuntu 14.10 was effortless in terms of installation, and the layout is incredibly intuitive.
+I was literally up and running within minutes, and within about two hours, I had completely switched to Linux on my Toshiba Netbook NB505.

 Specs